Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-Accredited investors are simply investors who qualify to do a certain investment.
-Usually accredited" means that they have... credit.
+So accredited investors are simply investors who qualify to do a certain investment.
+Usually "accredited" means that they have... credit.
 Or assets.
 Or wampum.
-Or "chee" (knowledge, balls) which means that they are big boys and girls who are able to invest a large amount of money in a risky venture.
+Or knowledge.
+Which means that they're big boys and girls who are able to invest a large amount of money in a risky venture.

-Officially, they are investors who have an income of at least $200,000 for the past two years ($300,000 for joint accredited investors), OR have a net worth of at least $1,000,000 (individually or jointly), OR are executives, partners or directors of the entity issuing securities.
-Institutional investors such as mutual funds, hedge funds and pension funds also fit the bill.
+Officially, they're investors who have an income of at least $200,000 for the past two years ($300,000 for joint accredited investors); or have a net worth of at least $1,000,000 (individually or jointly); or are executives, partners, or directors of the entity issuing securities.
+Institutional investors such as mutual funds, hedge funds, and pension funds also fit the bill.